33 Classic Movies That Are Truly Timeless

 Memorable quote: “Yeah, well … sometimes nothin’ can be a real cool hand.”

-Rebelling against authority isn’t a new concept, and Paul Newman exhibits that flawlessly in Cool Hand Luke.
-For his portrayal of Luke, a prison inmate in the South who refuses to conform to life behind bars, Newman was nominated for the Best Actor Oscar (though he lost out to Rod Steiger for In the Heat of the Night).
-A man who rarely makes decisions that will benefit him in the long run, Luke is a fully fleshed-out character who, while an anti-hero, is relatable in some way to everyone.
+Rebelling against authority may not be a new concept, but Paul Newman exhibits it flawlessly in Cool Hand Luke.
+He was nominated for the Best Actor Oscar for his portrayal of the title character, a prison inmate in the South who refuses to conform to life behind bars.
+Though Luke rarely makes decisions that will benefit him in the long run (see: that poignant ending), he’s still a relatable and deeply sympathetic anti-hero.

 On the Waterfront